Is Chlorine In Water Bad For You? The Pros, Cons and Potential Risks

 A lot of you might be wondering how chlorine is formed.
 Chlorine is made using the chloralkali process.
 It’s when electricity is applied to a saltwater solution or brine.
 Through this process, the sodium found in the saltwater solution separates from the chloride thereby producing chlorine.

 Water sources are known to have a lot of contaminants.
 May it be the seas, lakes, or even rivers, there are bound to be some microorganisms inhabiting that water.
-Although not all of these microorganisms are harmful to humans, we can conclude that some can cause adverse illnesses.
+Although not all of these microorganisms are harmful to humans, we can conclude that some can cause poor water quality and adverse illnesses.

 These pathogens have tormented many countries that do not have water treatment facilities.
-Because of that, the need for clean water to promote better health has been steadily increasing.
-A popular way to combat these harmful contaminants was chlorination.
+Because of that, the need to disinfect drinking water to promote better health has been steadily increasing.
+A popular way to combat these harmful contaminants was through drinking water chlorination.

 Many countries have sworn to this method as one of the most effective ways to kill bacteria and viruses.
 Thus, preventing a lot of water-borne diseases like cholera, diarrhea, and also parasites that can cause a decline in the health of those people who use it for daily consumption.

-Due to the mass casualties caused by dirty water consumption, many countries have applied water chlorination to ensure safe drinking water.
+Due to the mass casualties caused by dirty water consumption, many countries have applied water chlorination as a drinking water disinfection.
 But not all countries can afford this type of water sterilization.

 This is especially true in third world countries which is why they still have water-related diseases up to date.